-Parents often complain that their children morphed overnight into drunken sailors – not because they found a parrot and a bottle of booze in their kids’ rooms, but because the kids started cursing.
+Parents often complain their children morphed overnight into drunken sailors – not because they found a parrot and a bottle of rum in their kids’ rooms, but because the kids started cursing.

 For many parents, this is more vexing than funny.
 They think it makes them look like bad parents.
 They think it’s the first misstep on a slippery road of behavioral issues.
 They’re afraid someone will drop an F-bomb in front of Grandma, and then all hell will break loose.

 Cursing is a reality of the world around us.
 Kids hear it on TV, with their friends, at school, from relatives and even just walking down the street.
 It’s impossible to keep kids from hearing these colorful, um, adjectives.
 So how can you make sure your kids don’t become masters of invectives?
 A few tips: